allthroughthenight/allthroughthenight.github.io/_posts/2022-01-01-what-i-learned-this-year.md

 [You Shall Not Pass](https://youshallnotpass.glitch.me/): A joke website to make it impossible to choose a new password.

 [shitbowl](https://www.shitbowl.com/): The algorithmically powered in-home physical caching platform.

+[Skyline – Your GitHub story in 3D ](https://skyline.github.com/): View a 3D model of your GitHub contribution graph.
+Share it, print it, and more!

 [Teaching Students how to Cheat During the Pandemic](https://daveeargle.com/2020/09/11/kobayashi-maru-proctorio-version/): Encouraging students on how to cheat, to understand how to imagine threats from adversarial perspectives.